april-april/react-fundamentals/README.md

 ### Installing

-A step by step series of examples that tell you have to get a development environment running
+A step by step series of examples that tell you how to get the development environment running

 Intital Install: